 These resources were developed primarily for my students at Edinburgh Medical School in the University of Edinburgh.
 They contain links to my online textbooks, videos, copies of figures used in some of the videos, and notes on what I have said in the videos.
 There are lists of questions for many videos and book chapters too, and you can listen to the answers (and questions) on the SoundCloud tracks provided.

 Video and audio is great, but reading is fundamental, and more flexible for most things.
 All the videos are built on top of skincancer909 and ed.derm.101, although many may find it easier to watch the videos first.

 Skincancer909: a textbook and atlas of skin cancer for medical students

 My open access textbook of skin cancer skincancer909 is here.
-It has been updated in July 2017, and this version is functional, but still is in ‘beta’.
+It was updated in January 2018.
 There is an online atlas to accompany it (click here).
 There are also video playlists for all the skincancer909 videos on YouTube here.

-Jonathan Rees, Edinburgh Medical School, July 2017.
+Jonathan Rees, Edinburgh Medical School, January 2018.